 Kids love YouTube.
-From toddlers glued to Peppa Pig clips to tweens hooked on gaming hacks, it’s no surprise YouTube is the world’s second most popular website, ensuring many parents have a little YouTube addict or two at home.
+From toddlers glued to Peppa Pig clips to tweens hooked on gaming hacks, it’s no surprise YouTube is the world’s second most popular website, ensuring many parents have a YouTube addict or two – and meaning it’s vital to make YouTube safe for kids.

-But it’s not without its problems.
-Children commonly stumble across age-inappropriate content on the app and recent reports suggest that obscene or abusive material could be just a click away.
-As NPR reported this month, some videos even use familiar characters to target kids with intentionally disturbing content.
+After all, the site is not without its problems.
+Children commonly stumble across age-inappropriate content on the app, and reports have even suggested that obscene or abusive material could be just a click away.
+As NPR reported in late 2017, some videos even use familiar characters to target kids with intentionally disturbing content.

-While YouTube claims to be working to clean up kids’ content on the site, monitoring kids’ usage is left to parents – and it’s no easy task.
+While YouTube has since publicized efforts to clean up kids’ content on the site, monitoring kids’ usage is left to parents – and it’s no easy task.

 So how can you keep your children safe while they browse their favorite channels?
 In addition to keeping an eye on what they’re watching – or better yet, watching it with them – consider these tips.
 Have something to add?
 Tell us in the comments.